Shamisen-Tae/iGEM-modelling/README.md

 Running the script:
 - put all the fasta files in the parent folder, make sure the naming doesn't contain special character, underscore is allowed
+- add name + path of the fasta files to the line that creates the csv file
 - Run: nextflow run af_pymol.nf